ajrwum/meal-organizer/mo-p3.md

   - data of 1 food for a user
 - MealCard (container of foods)
   - data of 1 meal
-- Day (container of meals ??? or pure css presentation ???)
+- Day (container of meals ??? or pure css presentation ???) : to be seen with regard to the drag & drop feature